joerez/MERN-SPA-Starter/README.md

 Now you've got a project with a NodeJS backend, a React, Redux frontend, built in authentication, and a proxy between the frontend and backend.

 GO take over the world now.
-Start up your envirment with:
+Start up your environment with:

 ```
 npm run dev